gabrieldavison/3body/notes.md

 ## Concrete

-- Add a qsm for graphics
-- Add a command to clear the memory so you dont have to restart every time
 - patterns with one note dont work
+- doesnt work in a nice way
+- come up with a way to change the output of a sequence
+- pull the client into this repo so that its easier to start

 ## Abstract